Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 When collecting original data as part of your study (i.e., you are administering your own survey or assessment as opposed to using existing data), data management best practices should be interwoven throughout your data collection process.
 The number one way to ensure the integrity of your data is to spend time planning your data collection efforts.
 Not only does planning minimize errors, it also keeps your data secure, valid, and relieves future data cleaning headaches.

 If you have ever created a data collection instrument and expected it to export data that looks like the image on the left (Figure \@ref(fig:fig10-2)), but instead you export data that looks like the image on the right, then you know what I mean.
-Collecting quality data doesn't just happen because you create an instrument, it takes careful consideration, structure, and planning on the part of the entire team.
+Collecting quality data doesn't just happen because you create an instrument, it takes careful consideration, structure, and care on the part of the entire team.

 <div class="figure" style="text-align: center">
 <img src="img/bad_data_collect.PNG" alt="A comparison of data collected without planning and data collected with planning" width="100%" />
 <p class="caption">(\#fig:fig10-2)A comparison of data collected without planning and data collected with planning</p>
 </div>

-## Planning data collection

-Planning for data collection begins in the Data Management Plan phase (see Chapter \@ref(dmp)) when you first choose measures to collect as well as the instruments you propose to use to collect those measures.
-Then, during the planning and documentation phases, you can begin to flesh out the exact items you will collect, how those items will be recorded (i.e., type, name, values), and how they will be collected (e.g., online survey, paper form).
-Last, in the create instruments phase, you begin choosing tools to build your instruments in and start constructing those instruments.
+## Quality assurance and control

+In addition to planning data collection logistics (i.e. how will data be collected, who will collect it, and when), teams should spend time prior to data collection anticipating potential data integrity problems that may arrive during data collection and putting procedures in place that will reduce those errors [@dime_analytics_data_2021; @northern_illinois_university_data_nodate].
 As shown in Figure \@ref(fig:fig10-1), creating data collection instruments is typically a collaborative effort between the project management and data management team members.
 Even if the project management team builds the tools, the data management team is overseeing that the data collected from the tool aligns with expectations set in the data dictionary.

-However, planning includes not only carefully designing your data collection instruments, it also includes considering the data collection and handling process itself [@dime_analytics_data_2021; @northern_illinois_university_data_nodate].
-While the project management team is typically in charge of overseeing data collection, there are still best practices that can be implemented during this time to collect better data.

-In this chapter we will review the following:
+In this chapter we will review two types of practices that both project management and data management team members can implement that will improve the integrity of your data.

 1. Quality assurance practices that happen before data is collected
     - Best practices associated with designing and building your data collection instruments
 2. Quality control practices implemented during data collection
-    - Managing data in the field
-    - Implementing ongoing data checks
+    - Best practices associated with managing and reviewing ongoing data collection
-    - Tracking data daily in our participant tracking database
-    - Collecting data consistently

 Before we dive into collecting data, it's important to first review the ethical and legal considerations of your data collection effort.
 When working with human subjects it is likely that the Institutional Review Board (IRB) will need to review and approve all of your data collection instruments as well as any agreement forms that will be collected as part of your study.
 Our next section will provide an overview of the IRB and its requirements as well as best practices for creating agreement forms for participants and partners.